azenor-github/python-machine-learning-book/README.md

 5. Read [1.11.
 Ensemble methods](http://scikit-learn.org/stable/modules/ensemble.html).
 6. Learn about gradient boosting including XGBoost.
 Do some example using wine dataset.
 7. (Titanic Kaggle Chellange) Use ensemble methods to improve accuracy of your predictions.

+#### Chapter 08

+1. What is the sentimental analysis?
+2. What is the main idea behind bag-of-words representation?
+3. Calculate tf-idf of a word 'sun' in the first document (p.
+259).
+4. What are the typical steps performing during text cleaning?
+5. Read aboug Naive Bayes Classifier.
+6.* Read about word2vec algorithm.
+7. What is the purpose of topic modelling ?
+9. Read "Latent Dirichlet Allocation towords a deeper understanding".
+10. Build logistic regression model for classifying spam SMS (Kaggle).

 ### Aditional Resources